differentialprivacy/differentialprivacy/_posts/2024-05-27-pdp-to-zcdp.md

 categories: [Algorithms]
 ---

 There are multiple ways to quantify differential privacy, including pure DP \[[DMNS06](https://journalprivacyconfidentiality.org/index.php/jpc/article/view/405 "Cynthia Dwork, Frank McSherry, Kobbi Nissim, Adam Smith.
 Calibrating Noise to Sensitivity in Private Data Analysis.
 2006.")\], approximate DP \[[DKMMN06](https://link.springer.com/chapter/10.1007/11761679_29 "Cynthia Dwork, Krishnaram Kenthapadi, Frank McSherry, Ilya Mironov, Moni Naor.
 Our Data, Ourselves: Privacy Via Distributed Noise Generation.
 2006.")\], Concentrated DP \[[DR16](https://arxiv.org/abs/1603.01887 "Cynthia Dwork, Guy N. Rothblum.
 Concentrated Differential Privacy.
 2016."),[BS16](https://arxiv.org/abs/1605.02065 "Mark Bun, Thomas Steinke.
 Concentrated Differential Privacy: Simplifications, Extensions, and Lower Bounds.
-2016.")\], Renyi DP \[[M17](https://arxiv.org/abs/1702.07476 "Ilya Mironov.
-Renyi Differential Privacy.
+2016.")\], R&eacute;nyi DP \[[M17](https://arxiv.org/abs/1702.07476 "Ilya Mironov.
+R&eacute;nyi Differential Privacy.
 2017.")\], Gaussian DP \[[DRS19](https://arxiv.org/abs/1905.02383 "Jinshuo Dong, Aaron Roth, Weijie J. Su.
 Gaussian Differential Privacy.
 2019.")\], & function-DP \[[DRS19](https://arxiv.org/abs/1905.02383 "Jinshuo Dong, Aaron Roth, Weijie J. Su.
 Gaussian Differential Privacy.
 2019.")\].
-Fortunately, these definitions are similar enough that we can convert between most of them with some loss in parameters.
+Fortunately, these definitions are similar enough that we can convert between most of them \(with some loss in parameters\).

-In this post we will discuss converting from pure DP to Renyi DP and concentrated DP.
+In this post, we consider converting from pure DP to R&eacute;nyi DP and Concentrated DP.
 In particular, we will provide optimal results, which are an improvement on what is currently in the literature.
 But first, let's recap the relevant definitions.

-## Definitions: Pure DP, Renyi DP, & zCDP
+## Definitions: Pure DP, R&eacute;nyi DP, & zCDP

-For notational simplicity, we will assume the output space of algorithms is discrete and the algorithms outputs have full support.[^1]
+For notational simplicity, we will assume the output space of the algorithms is discrete and that the algorithms' output distributions have full support.[^1]

 > **Definition 1 (Pure DP):**
 > A randomized algorithm \\\(M : \\mathcal{X}^n \\to \\mathcal{Y}\\\) satisfies \\\(\\varepsilon\\\)-differential privacy if, for all pairs of inputs \\\(x, x' \\in \\mathcal{X}^n\\\) differing only on the data of a single individual, we have \\\[\\forall y \\in \\mathcal{Y} ~~~~~ \\log\\left(\\frac{\\mathbb{P}\[M\(x\)=y\]}{\\mathbb{P}\[M\(x'\)=y\]}\\right) \\le \\varepsilon.\\\]